Strontium stearate

 Strontium stearate is a metal-organic compound, a salt of strontium and stearic acid with the chemical formula Sr(C18H35O2)2.
 The compound is classified as a metallic soap, i.e. a metal derivative of a fatty acid.

 Synthesis

 A reaction of strontium hydroxide with stearic acid.

 Physical properties

 The compound forms white powder.
 Insoluble in alcohol, soluble (forms gel) in aliphatic and aromatic hydrocarbons.

 Uses

-Strontium stearate is used in greese and wax compounding.
+Strontium stearate is used in grease and wax compounding.

-Also as a lubricant to improve the flow characteristics of polyolefin resins.
+It is also used as a lubricant to improve the flow characteristics of polyolefin resins.